-Long-Term Care Enterprise Risk Profile Enterprise Risk Executive O versight Board Oversight Category Long-Term Care Chief Health Director Pension & Health Benefits Finance & Administration Committee Investment Committee Strategic Strategic Plan Goal • High-Quality Afformation cost, and affordabi ordable Health Care: Improve heality Ith care quality, Functional Objective To ensure the sustainability of the long-term care program at a price point that is affordable to policy holders.
-Risk Statement Inability to fund future obligations of the long-term care program in a manner that is affordable to policy holders.
+Long-Term Care Risk Profile

-CalPERS has performed extensive analysis on actual and projected claims experiences, varied investment return scenarios, and actuarial assumptions.
-Ongoing work is being completed that includes examination of options to improve investment returns, premium increases, and optional benefit reductions to address affordability and ensure sustainability of the Long-Term Care Program.
-This will require further analysis and dialogue with the Board.
+Executive Oversight: Chief Health Director Board Oversight: Pension and Health Benefits Committee Finance and Administration Committee Investment Committee Category: Strategic Strategic Goal(s): Exceptional Health Care: Ensure our members have access to equitable, high-quality, affordable health care Functional Objective To ensure the sustainability of the long-term care program at a price point that is affordable to policy holders.
+Risk Statement: Inability to fund future obligations of the Long-Term Care (LTC) Program in a manner that is affordable to policy holders.
+Risk Analysis: Due to investment return volatility, higher than expected claims' experience, and pending class action litigation, the LTC Program's ability to fund future obligations is at risk.
+To mitigate this risk, CalPERS has performed extensive analysis on actual and projected claims experiences, varied investment return scenarios, and actuarial assumptions.
+CalPERS has also completed work that included examination of options to improve investment returns, premium increases, and optional benefit reductions to address affordability and ensure sustainability of the Long-Term Care Program.
+This work resulted in the board approving a new investment asset allocation for the LTC Fund in November 2020.
+Residual Risk: Rating: High Impact, High Probability Risk Trend: $\leftarrow \rightarrow$ No Change